Frontpoint vs Lifeshield

 Update: Frontpoint now has monthly contracting and has dropped its Protection plan.
 ADT has purchased Lifeshield and it is now called Blue by ADT.

 Frontpoint is one of the most popular security companies in the country, the first in the U.S to include smart security across all of their systems.
-They were also the first security company to make self-guided setup through a mobile app.
+They were also the first security company to make a self-guided setup through a mobile app.
 We love innovation!

 I know you’re reading this review to find out if Lifeshield or Frontpoint is better, but they do have stuff in common like: